| |

 As teachers, we know that the most important thing to do at the start of the school year is to get to know your students.
 I have always found that the best way to do this is to go straight to the source, and ask the students themselves.
 Middle School students are typically quite good at articulating who they are as learners.
 They often have a solid understanding of their strengths and weaknesses.

 These Learning Style Inventories are a great way to get to know your students as learners and make perfect back to school activities.
-They are designed to do this quickly and effectively at the start of a new school year.
+These back to school activities are designed to do this quickly and effectively at the start of a new school year.
 Knowing this information helps me to switch up my lessons and projects.
 In addition, it helps me to meet the needs of the learners in my room.

 Knowing their personal learning style is very helpful for students as well.
 First, knowing this important information helps them to take responsibility for their own learning.
 Also, it helps them to figure out the best ways for them to learn information.